Travels for Taste

 An average spend of £60 to £65 per person will include one cocktail, two starters, a main curry dish and one rice or naan and a side and one dessert.
 Though the menu leans towards the higher price bracket, the food is well worth it.

 Visiting London soon?
-Check out my detailed guide to London bridge area here.
-Get an insiders guide to the best local food, bars and hidden gems in the area.
+Check out my detailed guide to the London Bridge area here.
+Get an insider’s guide to the best local food, bars and hidden gems in the area.

 *With thanks to my friend Le Binh and Flora Indica for the invite.
 All opinions expressed and photographs used are, as always, my own.
 No monetary compensation was provided for a positive review.